- Node.js as backend technology

 Python

 Python does not provide proper support for scalability for several reasons.
 The runtime interpretation of code makes Python a slower programming language.
-Although python supports multithreading, it is nullified by GIL, preventing multiple tasks from running simultaneously.
+Although Python supports multithreading, it is nullified by GIL, preventing multiple tasks from running simultaneously.
 This is due to an internal locking mechanism that prevents numerous tasks from running simultaneously.

 However, programmers can overcome these constraints by using Python implementations with better architecture, like CPython or Jython, and load balancing mechanisms.